SecretML/SecretMemoryLocker/SecretML-Seed.md

 ⚡ **Separate storage of SecretML.json and SecretML.zip** — both can be safely stored in different locations (local drives, cloud, USB, etc.).

-Thus, even if the files fall into the wrong hands, they remain completely useless without the correct answers.
+Thus, even if both SecretML.json and SecretML.zip fall into the wrong hands at the same time, they remain completely useless without the correct answers in the user’s memory.

 ## How the Seed is Generated